Andarius/piou/README.md

         baz: str = Option(..., '-b', '--baz', help='Baz keyword argument (required)'),
         foo: str = Option(None, '--foo', help='Foo keyword argument'),
 ):
     """
-    A longer description
-    on what the function is doing
+    A longer description on what the function is doing.
+    You can run it with:
+    ```bash
+     poetry run python -m piou.test.simple foo 1 -b baz
+    ```
+    And you are good to go!
     """
     pass